paulscherrerinstitute/ecmccfg/ReadMe.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA

-## Documentation
-The documentation can be found [here](https://paulscherrerinstitute.github.io/ecmccfg/)